Tracing My Roots

 Of the few girls that I can now list, there was Irene - the daughter of our Standard One to Standard Three teacher, an attractive lady called Miss Alice.
 I later on in this decade toured Noru-Moru Primary School in an effort to reconnect with my roots and I was surprised to see that Miss Alice was still in the school.
 And when I asked her what became of Irene, she told me that her daughter now works for the Kenya Police Service.

 Then the other girl I will tell you about was one Veronicah Kitimet who joined us at Noru-Moru Primary School in 1998 when I was in Standard Five.

 Now, Veronicah Kitimet was a beautiful girl who was special to me because of the way I loved and adored her.
-I used to love visualizing myself taking her out for dates.
+I used to love fantasizing her and me going out for dates together.
 But as I have said, I was girl-shy, so I never revealed to her how deeply I loved and adored her.
 I never even winked at her.